Communication scenario enables robust self-testing of n-party Greenberger-Horne-Zeilinger basis measurements: Conclusion

 \section{Conclusion}

 In this paper, we demonstrate a semi-device-independent self-testing protocol for measurements in an entangled basis, without requiring shared entanglement between parties.
 The approach is based on a communication task involving $n$ senders and a receiver, with success quantified by a specific metric.
-Theorem \ref{th1} shows that to achieve the maximum quantum value of this metric requires the senders to transmit pure states and the receiver to perform entangled basis measurements.
-However, we explicitly show an example where achieving this maximum alone does not always guarantee self-testability of the measurements.
+Theorem \ref{th1} showed that achieving the maximum quantum value of this metric requires the senders to transmit pure states and the receiver to perform entangled basis measurements.
+However, we explicitly showed an example where achieving this maximum alone does not always guarantee self-testability of the measurements.
 Using operator inequalities, the robustness of the measurement process under noise was studied.
-We also discuss the relevance of a communication scenario using partial bell basis measurement which can be realized in a lab using linear optics.
+We also discussed the relevance of a communication scenario using partial Bell basis measurement, which can be realized in a laboratory using linear optics.

-In future work, it would be compelling to explore the self-testing of other classes of entangled measurements, particularly in higher-dimensional systems.
-In this work, we have chosen to delve on a simpler scenario in which each sender receives four possible inputs.
-However, it would also be interesting to explore the case where each sender receives only three inputs.
+In future work it would be compelling to explore the self-testing of other classes of entangled measurements, particularly in higher-dimensional systems.
+In this work we chose to delve into a simpler scenario in which each sender receives four possible inputs. \re One may also consider the self-testing of other Bell inequalities, such as the Mermin inequality \cite{Kan}, to develop robust self-testing protocols for entangled basis measurements. \blk However, it would also be interesting to explore the case where each sender receives only three inputs.
 While recent advances have demonstrated the self-testing of nonprojective qubit measurements \cite{Tavakoli_2020, PhysRevA.110.032427} and unsharp measurements \cite{PhysRevResearch.2.033014} within prepare-and-measure scenarios, such investigations have yet to be extended to communication-based frameworks.
 Notably, prepare-and-measure approaches typically rely on assumptions about the underlying Hilbert space dimension.
 However, alternative physical constraints, such as bounds on the energy, entropy, or purity of the prepared states, may also serve as viable resources for enabling semi-device-independent self-testing.